Environmental Impact of Aeration

 Total dissolved gas concentrations in water should not exceed 110 percent.
 Concentrations above this level can be harmful to aquatic life.
 Fish in water containing excessive dissolved gasses may suffer from “gas bubble disease”; however, this is an infrequent occurrence.
 The bubbles or embolism block the flow of blood through blood vessels causing death.
 External bubbles (emphysema) can also occur and be seen on fins, on the skin, and in another tissue.
 Marine invertebrates are also affected by gas bubble disease but at levels higher than those lethal to fish.

 Fine Bubble Aerator

-Fine bubble aeration is an efficient way to transfer oxygen into water.
-Attached to a fine bubble diffuser are some emitters (diffuser) which produce fine air bubbles.
+Excellent bubble aeration is an efficient way to transfer oxygen into water.
+Attached to an excellent bubble diffuser are some emitters (diffuser) which produce fine air bubbles.
 The EPA (Environmental Protection Agency) defines a fine air bubble as anything smaller than 2mm in diameter.

 However, almost all the oxygen dissolved in the water from an air bubble occurs when the bubble is being formed.
 Only a negligible amount occurs during the bubbles’ transit to the surface of the water.
 This is why an aeration process that produces many smaller bubbles is better than one that makes fewer larger ones.
 The breaking up of larger bubbles into smaller ones also repeats this formation and transfer process.